-Third, in addition to underestimating the acquisition costs for these drugs, CMS fails to adjust payments to ensure that the costs of essential pharmacy services are adequately reimbursed.
-To provide drugs safely and prevent medication errors, hospitals incur the significant costs of complex and resourceintensive pharmacy services.
+Another reason that CMS's methodology is flawed is that in addition to underestimating the acquisition costs for these drugs, CMS fails to adjust payments to ensure that the costs of essential pharmacy services are adequately reimbursed.
+To provide drugs safely and prevent medication errors, hospitals incur the significant costs of complex and resource-intensive pharmacy services.
 In 2005, the Medicare Payment Advisory Commission (MedPAC) reported that pharmacy department wages, salaries, fringe benefits, and supplies made up 26 to 28 percent of pharmacy department direct costs.
-MedPAC noted that most hospitals do not set charges for handling costs and lack precise information about the magnitude of these expenses, 10 therefore, to the extent that these costs are included in hospitals' charges for drugs, it is unlikely that the charges for any individual drug reflect the costs of the pharmacy services associated with providing that drug.
+MedPAC noted that most hospitals do not set charges for handling costs and lack precise information about the magnitude of these expenses, therefore, to the extent that these costs are included in hospitals' charges for drugs, it is unlikely that the charges for any individual drug reflect the costs of the pharmacy services associated with providing that drug.
 Instead, these costs may be included in hospitals' charges for all drugs in the aggregate.
 Thus, any estimate of these costs also must consider all drugs dispensed by hospital pharmacies, not just the drugs that are separately reimbursed under the OPPS.

 When CMS's methodology is applied to all drugs with HCPCS codes, including the drugs that are packaged under the OPPS, the mean unit cost, on average, is ASP plus 12.6 percent.
 This rate is more likely to represent hospitals' pharmacy service costs plus drug acquisition costs in the aggregate than CMS's significantly lower estimate of ASP plus three percent or the 2008 payment rate of ASP plus five percent.

 By failing to account for hospitals' significant costs of safely preparing and handling drugs and biological products, CMS disregards Congressional intent, the findings of the MedPAC, the APC Panel's recommendations, and the advice of numerous stakeholders.
 We believe that the reasons CMS gave in the final rule for 2007 for not setting payment at rates determined by its estimation methodology remain valid in 2008.
 Specifically, CMS noted that its methodology produced a payment rate for both drug acquisition and pharmacy service costs (ASP plus four percent) that was comparable to the GAO's survey data for acquisition cost only.
-We see no reason to believe that ASP plus three or five percent is any more
+We see no reason to believe that ASP plus three or five percent is any more appropriate in 2008 than ASP plus four percent was in 2007.
+CMS also explained in the final rule for 2007 that it needed "a better understanding of the full nature and magnitude" of hospitals' overhead and pharmacy service costs and that "maintaining stability in the payment levels for drugs and biologicals should be considered in light of the inherent complexity in determining how to best account for pharmacy overhead costs."
+These considerations are equally valid today.

-9 Medicare Payment Advisory Commission, Report to the Congress: Issues in a Modernized Medicare Program, June 2005, at 140.
+5 Medicare Payment Advisory Commission, Report to the Congress: Issues in a Modernized Medicare Program, June 2005, at 140.

-10 MedPAC, Report to the Congress: Issues in a Modernized Medicare Program, June 2005, at 139-140.
+6 MedPAC, Report to the Congress: Issues in a Modernized Medicare Program, June 2005, at 139-140.